una/una.github.io/_posts/2014-11-18-open-source-design.md

 ### Styleguides as a Solution

 I see [styleguides](http://una.github.io/pattern-libraries) as the best way for designers and developers to work together quickly and efficiently.
 Now, there IS [psd viewing/diffing](https://github.com/blog/1845-psd-viewing-diffing) on Github, but that still creates the boundary of not having the designs coded for developers to use as the product grows and changes (which you know, happens in open source).
 Static comps are not a good solution for open source design for this reason, but that's not to say that designers who don't code (yet ;)) can't participate.

-There can be a mix of static comps and design ideas submitted in the conversation for the style guide issue, from which designers with more code knowledge can build them out.
+There can be a mix of static comps and design ideas submitted in the conversation for the style guide issue, from which designers with more coding experience can build them out.
 Styleguides are a great introduction to playing around with how the style layer will affect an entire application.
 The changes are quick and global.
-(Andddd it will likely inspire more designers to learn how to code)
+(And it will likely inspire more designers to learn how to code)

 ### Feedback Guidelines

 Once we've gotten designers and developers working on these projects together (yay!), lets make sure that feedback is constructive and positive.
 Initially, language might be awkward and clumsy, but as this becomes more widely adopted, it will become normalized and fluid.
 Education is key for this.
 I'd like to have more conversations in the community about a unified set of feedback guidelines that can be used globally.

+That being said, I want to set up a time or place where we can get together and chat about this, either on IRC or a big Google Hangout.
+So if you haven't already, send your email address to me: una.kravets@gmail.com and I'll add you to the list when a date and time are set to continue the conversation about open source design.

 Finally, watch this really awesome [video](https://www.youtube.com/watch?v=djf8sLjtbzU) on Open Source Design by Garth Braithwaite.

 <blockquote>Now, that was a lot of things.
-Join the conversation on the #opensourcedesign IRC channel and post about #opensourcedesign on the Twittersphere.</blockquote>
+Join the conversation on the #opensourcedesign IRC channel and add your email to the invite list for the virtual Hangout event</blockquote>